Code-Institute-Submissions/Milestone_Project_Two/README.md

 The footer is only visible on the **HOME** page so as not to crowd the simplicity of the other pages.
 It contains the site's social media.

-The site makes use of a **Favicon** to visually show the user where the site is in their open tabs.
+The site has a **Favicon** to visually show the user where the site is in their open tabs.
+It uses the seagull from the **HOME** page background image, with the sea-green colour.

 ### User Stories